4 Creating Content

 4.4 What Does Not Work

 Pure self-promotion without value.
-“Excited to announce my paper was accepted for publication!” with no link or preprint a link.
+“Excited to announce my paper was accepted for publication!” with no link to the paper.
 Give your audience something useful (the paper to read).

 Generic inspirational content.
 LinkedIn is full of this already.
 Unless you have something distinctive to say, skip the motivational posts.